Are penalty shootouts better than a coin toss? Evidence from international club football in Europe: Related literature

-On the other hand, several papers report no significant difference between the winning probability of the first-mover and the second-mover \citep{KocherLenzSutter2012, ArrondelDuhautoisLaslier2019, Santos2023}.
-According to \citet{KassisSchmidtSchreyerSutter2021}, teams whose captains win the coin toss and can choose the shooting order enjoy the advantage.
-The conflicting results can probably be attributed to small sample sizes \citep{VandebroekMcCannVroom2018}.
 Two recent studies \citep{VollmerSchochBrandes2024, Pipke2025} analysing the highest number of penalty shootouts with respect to first-mover advantage---1759 and 7116, respectively---do not find evidence for the effect of the shooting sequence.
 However, while the dataset of \citet{Pipke2025} includes all available shootouts up to the 2023/24 season, this does not mean that first-mover advantage cannot emerge in a more homogeneous subset of matches.

 Regarding the existence of a penalty-specific home advantage, \citet{ApesteguiaPalacios-Huerta2010} show no difference in the chances of home and away teams for 129 shootouts between 1976 and 2003. \citet{KocherLenzSutter2012} reinforce this based on 540 shootouts between 1970 and 2003.
 Analogously, playing at home does not influence the probability of winning in 252 shootouts from French cup competitions \citep{ArrondelDuhautoisLaslier2019}.
 The results of \citet{WunderlichBergeMemmertRein2020} suggest no home advantage in 1067 penalty shootouts that took place between 2004 and 2018.
-The logistic regression of \citet{Bahamonde-BirkeBahamonde-Birke2023} based on a sample of 471 shootouts demonstrates the absence of such an effect, too.
+The logistic regressions of \citet{Bahamonde-BirkeBahamonde-Birke2023} and \citet{vanHemertvanderKamp2026}, based on 471 and 409 shootouts, respectively, demonstrate the absence of such an effect, too.
+Even though \citet{vanOursvanTuijl2024} state that a penalty shootout does not seem to be a lottery in the Dutch domestic cup, the 20 home wins out of the 33 shootouts (61\%) are not significantly different from 50\%.